xebialabs/love-demo/gitops/AzureDevOps/README.md

         XL_RELEASE_USERNAME: $(xlr.username)
     ```

-# Working with secrets and values
+# Working with usernames and passwords

-Devops-as-code allows you to include in your yaml files with the help of values and secrets.
+Devops-as-code allows you to include in your yaml files with the help of value injection.
 Imagine, that you'd like to dynamically inject `username` and `password` into such yaml file:

 ```yaml